Search our site

 The information below may bring back painful memories.
 If you become upset, call the Indian Residential Schools 24-Hour National Crisis Line immediately at 1-866-925-4419 (no charge).
 The crisis line will help you get emotional and crisis services.

-If you were seriously physically abused or sexually abused at an eligible school, you were able to apply to the Independent Assessment Process for a payment.
+If you were seriously physically abused or sexually abused at an eligible school, you could apply to the Independent Assessment Process for a payment.

 For more information on the Independent Assessment Process, see the Independent Assessment Process website.
 Or call Aboriginal Affairs and Northern Development Canada’s information line at 1-877-635-2648 (no charge), from 8 am – 8 pm (Eastern Standard Time).

-Talk to a lawyer or advocate to find out what your options are.
-(See the Resources section below for more information on who can help you.)
+See the Resources section below for more information on who can help you.

 It's a very good idea to get a lawyer to help you with your application.